-W&M students with special interests or needs may opt for an independent study abroad program, either through another university or a third-party study abroad provider.
-Students work with Reves Center advisors to identify the best program, and then apply and pay application fees directly to the provider, register with the Reves Center, and pay a $275 off-campus fee to W&M. Coursework appears as transfer credit, and grades are not posted on transcripts.
+W&M students with special interests or needs may opt for a study abroad program, either through another university or a third-party study abroad provider.
+Students work with Global Education advisors to identify the best program, and then apply and pay application fees directly to the provider and register with the Global Education Office by the applicable deadline.
+A $375 off-campus fee will be posted to the student's W&M account.
+Coursework appears as transfer credit, and grades are not posted on transcripts.
+Please read more about our transfer credit policies and procedures.

-The registration deadline for all Fall, Academic year, or Summer programs is April 15.
+The registration deadline for all Fall, Academic year, or Summer programs is April 1 (or, if this date falls on a weekend, the prior Friday).

-The registration deadline for all Spring programs is November 15.
+The registration deadline for all Spring and Winter* programs is November 1 (or, if this date falls on a weekend, the prior Friday).

 If you choose to attend a non-W&M program, you apply through that program provider or university and then register with the Reves Center by the above deadlines.